How can we help?

 Fibre is linked to your property from the street and is connected by a small box attached to the side of your house, called an External Termination Point (ETP).
 Install types can include aerial cable, underground piping, surface cabling, and your LFC will try to suggest the least disruptive option.

 If you have other connected devices such as a monitored house or medical alarm, you’ll need to consider keeping your copper cable, as well as installing a new fibre cable, to ensure they still fully work.
-LFC Chorus shares more detail on the build types, but your LFC will discuss everything with you in person at the agree phase.
+But your LFC will discuss everything with you in person during the scope visit.

-What does it cost?
-The NZ government covers all costs for standard fibre installs.
-A standard install covers; the process of a full connection to the existing infrastructure, mending any surfaces that are affected during the install, as well as testing to ensure everything is working properly.
+The New Zealand government covers the costs for all first time standard fibre installs.
+A standard install covers; the process of a full connection to the existing infrastructure, mending any surfaces that are affected during the installation, as well as testing to ensure everything is working properly.

 In some cases, not many, a house may require a non-standard installation.
-If this is you, your LFC will let you know at the agree stage when they first assess your property.
+If this is you, your LFC will let you know during the scope visit when they first assess your property.